+capabilities. establishes its autonomy.
+A Director has been seconded to the position of Director of the FIU on February13, 2011 until October 30, 2011 in the first instant, and was extended further until April 30, 2012 by the PSC after which a permanent appointment would be made by the PSC.
 In July and August, 2011 an Information Systems Manager and Network Administrator was appointed.
 Also three (3) Compliance Assistant have been contracted.
-Permanent Positions of Director and Deputy Director have been advertised by the Public Service Commission an independent body which has completed interviews at the end of June and appointments are imminent Pending: An estimated cost for renovation works has been obtained and a Cabinet Note will be prepared for consideration and allocation for the next budget 2011 - 2012 • The FIU is located at the Level 25, Tower D, International Financial Centre (IFC), 1A Wrightson Road, Port-of-Spain.
+Pending: An estimated cost for renovation works has been obtained and a Cabinet Note will be prepared for consideration and allocation for the next budget 2011 - 2012.
+Approval for the renovation (compartmentalising) of the office space of the FIU is expected to begin second quarter of 2012.
+The FIU is located at the Level 25, Tower D, International Financial Centre (IFC), 1A Wrightson Road, Port-of-Spain.
 Cabinet approval is presently being sought for the organisational structure and staffing compliment of FIU (May 2010).
 There has been a change in government and consequently the organizational structure and staffing complement of the FIU is being reviewed.
 It is estimated that the structure will be approved by November 2010.
-On 25 November 2010, Cabinet approved the organizational structure and staffing complement of the FIU. • In August 2011 Cabinet approved the strengthening of staffing complement of the FIU with the creation of a Compliance and Outreach Division which has a staff complement of seven (7) More resources (law enforcement staff) should be dedicated to investigation of ML offences.
+On 25 November 2010, Cabinet approved the organizational structure and staffing complement of the FIU.
+In August 2011 Cabinet approved the strengthening of staffing complement of the FIU with the creation of a Compliance and Outreach Division which has a staff complement of seven (7).
+The Analyst division of the FIU has an approved structure of six (6) analysts.

+· More resources (law enforcement staff) should be dedicated to investigation of ML offences.
 The Financial Investigations Branch of the Special Anti-Crime Unit of Trinidad and Tobago has a current complement of seven investigators and one manager dedicated to the investigation of money laundering offences.
-Administratively, the

-FIB is an integral part of the Special Anti-Crime Unit of Trinidad and Tobago (SAUTT).
+Administratively, the FIB is an integral part of the Special Anti-Crime Unit of Trinidad and Tobago (SAUTT).
 SAUTT is a highly specialized and technologically advanced organization tasked with investigating crimes of National Significance which include money laundering and terrorist financing.
 This strategic administrative arrangement allows the FIB to have access to the technical and financial resources that it requires for the effective discharge of its functions.
 There has been a change in Government and consequently the organizational structure and staffing complement of the FIB is being reviewed.
 It is estimated that the structure will be approved by November 2010.
 The Financial Investigations Branch has been now transferred to the Trinidad and Tobago Police Service.
-The FIB is currently housed at the old SAUTT Headquarters and the resources of the former unit are now being used by the re-established FIB.
-There is currently 20 staff members within the FIB, 10 are regular serving officers with the highest rank being Superintendent, there are 8 special reserve officers and 2 civilians (1 analyst and 1 clerk).
+The FIB is currently housed at the old SAUTT Headquarters and the resources of the former unit are now being used by the reestablished FIB.
+There is currently 20 staff members within the FIB, 10 are regular serving officers with the highest rank being Superintendent, there are 8 special reserve officers and 2 civilians (1 analyst and 1 clerk). • Immigration should also be included in AML/CFT training or awareness programs.
+The Immigration Division was invited to attend a course in Financial Investigations at the Financial Intelligence Unit from March 3 to 16, 2012.
+Provide training to specific Customs Officers for future attachment to the FIU.
 At present, staff members at the Customs and Excise Division have access to Certified Fraud Detection and Investigations training and also training on financial investigating.
-The Customs and Excise Division currently has the adequate training and internal capacity to carry out their functions.
-A specialized workshop on the Prevention and fight against Terrorism Financing hosted by the United Nations Office on Drugs and Crime (UNODC) was held from 24 to 27 August 2010, this was attended by prosecutors and judges.